google/TensorNetwork/docs/tutorial.rst

 Edges
 -----
-Edges describe different computations of the underlying tensors in the tensor network.
-Each edge points to which axes of the tensors to do the computation.
+Edges describe different contractions of the underlying tensors in the tensor network.
+The edges are associated to the tensor axes involved in the contraction.
 There are 3 basic kinds of edges in a tensor network:

 **Standard Edges**